-GLOBAL_OBJECT is a syncable object type that is a collection of all syncable algorithms, ALGORITHM_PLUGIN(s), DOMAIN(s), JDBC_DRIVER(s), PROFILE_SET(s), PROFILE_EXPRESSION(s) and KEY (global key).
+GLOBAL_OBJECT is a syncable object type that is a collection of all syncable algorithms, ALGORITHM_PLUGIN(s), DOMAIN(s), JDBC_DRIVER(s), PROFILE_SET(s), PROFILE_EXPRESSION(s) and the (Global) KEY.
 This represents objects in the Masking Engine that are available across all environments, and are not a part of any specific environment.
 When a user requests to export GLOBAL_OBJECT, every syncable algorithm, profile set, profile expression and domain on the engine will be exported as the bundle.
 If a DOMAIN, PROFILE_SET, or PROFILE_EXPRESSION has a dependency on a non-syncable algorithm, such as Mapping, it will not be exported.

-This separation was added because global objects 1) containing large lookup files are projected to be timeconsuming and 2) are expected to be synchronized much less frequently than any masking job-related metadata.
-Examples on how to use it will be available in the Example User Workflow section.
+This separation was added because global objects 1) containing large lookup files are projected to be time-consuming and 2) are expected to be synchronized much less frequently than any masking job-related metadata.
+Examples on how to use the GLOBAL_OBJECT are be available in the Example User Workflowsection. (see page 611)